Episode 26: Should I Only Use A Rated Annuity Companies?

 What does Atlas Financial take into consideration when choosing a company?

 1. Financial Strength.
-As mentioned above, my recommendations will be a B++ or above.
+As mentioned above, my recommendation will be a B++ or above.

 2. Best Benefits.
 The benefits will be individually chosen for each client depending on their needs and the purpose of their money.